 The major responsibility of CBP is to administer the Tariff Act of 1930 as amended.
 Primary duties include assessment and collection of all duties, taxes, and fees on imported merchandise; administration and review of import entry forms; the enforcement of CBP and related laws; and administration of certain navigation laws and treaties.
 There is a working agreement between FDA and CBP for the cooperative enforcement of Section 801 of the FD& C Act.

-The import process, as shown in the "Import Procedures Flowchart" below, begins with the importer or filer submitting the necessary entry information to the local CBP district office.
+The import process begins with the importer or filer submitting the necessary entry information to the local CBP district office.
 For those entries not filed electronically, a paper entry consisting of the commercial invoice, CBP entry forms CF3461/3461ALT and/or CF7501 or documentation that would need to be provided by the importer or filer.

 Entry information should identify the product and include appropriate information to demonstrate that the product is in compliance with FDA regulations.
 Product information should include device name and product code.
 FDA, CDRH, issued a letter which clarifies what entry information should be provided at the time of entry.
 The correct information will help expedite the entry review process and increase the likelihood that your shipment may be processed based on import system screening and not held for further FDA entry review.
 Please note that the product code provided to CBP must include a two digit prefix identifying the medical specialty in addition to the three letter code.
 The medical specialty codes are as follows: